-The Glottiphyllum longum common name in Afrikaans is volstruiskos (ostrich food), saying something about the plant's hardship in the Little Karoo.
+The Glottiphyllum longum common name in Afrikaans is volstruiskos (ostrich food), saying something about the plant's hardship in trying environmental conditions.

 The species also has an impressive list of earlier scientific names, comparable to the elaborate naming of royalty and revealing much activity in studying and describing of this plant in the past.
 These names were in the genera Mesembryanthemum and Glottiphyllum.
 Two earlier varieties of the species are no longer upheld.

 The long green succulent leaves grow in two opposite arrays often lying flat on the ground.
 New leaves emerge in the centre at the top of the latest additions.
 The leaves tend to be wavy or slightly twisted rather than straight.
 The plant spreads by adding more rosettes, forming a clump.